dotnet/roslyn/docs/features/deconstruction.md

 Deconstruction-declarations can be thought of as two steps: (1) declaring new locals, and (2) applying a deconstruction-assignment into those locals.
 The syntax for deconstruction is more involved and multiple forms are allowed.
 The simplest case is `(int x, string y)`.
 Variants include nested declarations like `(int x, (string y, long z))` (which declares 3 locals) and implicitly typed declarations like `(var x, var y)`.
 The latter can also be written using the shorthand `var (x, y)`.

-As in the case of deconstruction-declarations, tuple literals on the right-hand-side have their type inferred from the left-hand-side.
+As in the case of deconstruction-declarations, tuple expressions on the right-hand-side have their type inferred from the left-hand-side.
 With deconstruction-declaration, this is also the case, except that any type is `var` in the left-hand-side, then the natural type of the element in the right-hand-side is used.
 For example, in `(string x, byte y, var z) = (null, 1, 2);`, `null` has type `string`, the literal `1` has type `byte` (inferred from `y`) and the literal `2` has type `int` (its natural type).

 ###Grammar changes